RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/RSEtime/2026/forge.md

 To be eligible for a FORGE project, applicants must:

-- Be a research active member of staff affiliated to the University of Sheffield.
+- Be an active member of research staff affiliated to the University of Sheffield.
 - Have existing code that is functional and produces research outputs.
 - Ensure the code is (or will be made) publicly accessible and freely downloadable.
 - Provide clear instructions or objectives for what they want to achieve.

 ### Application and Selection

 FORGE projects will take place in three windows throughout the year.
-After the application deadline passes your application will be assessed by a panel consisting of members of the RSE team and DAS.
+After the application deadline passes your application will be assessed by a panel consisting of members of the RSE team and the Data Analytics Service ([DAS](https://sheffield.ac.uk/it-services/about/who-we-are-and-what-we-do)).
 The criteria for a successful project is:

-- **Scope:** Does the project fit within the project scope criteria?
+- **Scope:** Does the project fit within the call's project scope criteria?
-- **Ease of accessibility:** Is the codebase easily attainable and can it be easily and quickly explored?
 - **Project Goals:** Are the project goals attainable within the 2 day window?
 - **Skills:** Are there applicable skill sets within the RSE and DAS teams?